 We are fortunate to have a great range of wildlife and variety of natural habitats which we are working to preserve and promote the natural biodiversity.

 A substantial part of the meadow is sown with wildflower seed and is allowed to thrive each year.
 This means we see a huge number of bees and butterflies on the acre during the summer and the insects go on to support so much other wildlife.
-We've also introduced a wildflower bed planted by children from the local school and one of our regular volunteers planted a dedicated bee friendly flower bed to attract even more bees to the acre.
-It really does come alive with buzzing during the summer.

 IMG-7760-2.JPG